 8. Customer lifetime value for loyal customers

-Customer lifetime value (CLV) is a business metric that shows how much a company can earn from an average customer when they're a loyalty program member.
-According to The Loyalty Guide, the CLV metric is a simple extrapolated look at retention rates, expressing the average customer lifetime in years.
+Customer lifetime value (CLV) is a business metric that shows how much a company can earn from average customers when they're loyalty program members.
+According to the Handbook of Market Research, the CLV metric is the value of individual customers, based on their past, present and projected future cash flows.

 A consumer is labeled as "viable" as long as they're registered in your customer database.
 If they generate unnecessary costs and don't buy from you, you should remove them from the database as they negatively influence company profitability.

 In practice, it's very cumbersome to determine exactly when a customer crosses the point of unprofitability from a forward-looking perspective.
-What's even more interesting, Pawel Dziadkowiec, the Open Loyalty expert, said that any reactivation or win-back campaigns targeting inactive customers could often spur them back to profitability.
+What's even more interesting, says Open Loyalty expert Pawel Dziadkowiec, , is that any reactivation or win-back campaigns targeting inactive customers could often spur them back to profitability.

 The good thing, though, is that if you use customer lifetime value as your primary metric, you'll at least gather information about which customers are responding to your communications and which are not.
 You'll also be able to predict which buyer group is still worth investing in and which is not.